saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

                         340            Gi0/0/0/2.12 10.0.2.4
 ```

 Following that label is pretty easy.
+Let's follow the `176` label.
 The outgoing interface leads us to `vmx1`, so we hop on over to that router and use the following:

 ```
 salt@vmx1> show route table mpls.0 label 176